rossoc/rossoc.github.io/notes/github.typ

 - It keeps the main code stable.

 When conflicts do happen, here is a simple rule:
-👉 *The person who created the branch resolves the conflict.*
+The person who created the branch resolves the conflict.
 If they are unsure, we solve it together.
 This keeps responsibility clear and teamwork strong.

 == Issue Tracking System